Table of Contents[Hide][Show]

 Hilton Corporate Codes for Leisure Travel

 In addition to the codes Hilton provides for business travel, they also have negotiated discounts with a large group of companies for their employees to use for personal travel.
-The discounts are not as bid as the business rates, but they still offer savings off the generally available rates.
+The discounts are not as big as the business rates, but they still offer savings off the generally available rates.

 Hilton does not have a special name for these rates, but it is essentially the same concept as Marriott’s Breakaway rates.

 The Hilton corporate leisure rates do not have codes as the business rates do.
-Rather, each company has its own landing page where you can book and the discount code will be pre-populated.
-Below is a list of over 200 companies that have negotiated leisure rates with Hilton.
+Rather, each company has its landing page where you can book and the discount code will be pre-populated.

 What other hotel chains offer Corporate Discount Codes?